 - In the case of the regular mutants, it's not mounted to their chests but gripped in hands attached to arms protruding from their chests.

 - The only armament of the S'pht compilers in Marathon is a large energy weapon in their floating body, concealed within their cloaks.
+The Pfhor Mystics in the game mod EVIL also have this.

 - Demi and Wren in Phantasy Star IV can install chest-mounted weapons, one of which is capable of nuking a space station in seconds.
 Different than most of the examples in that the two androids in question are roughly man-sized.